gamerwoman3d/forkMe/README.md

 "How do I find my GitHub clone URL?"

-On the GitHub website, click on you repository of interest.
+On the GitHub website, click on your repository of interest.
 Locate the green button named Code and click on it.
 The GitHub URL will appear.
 Copy the GitHub URL.
 Open a Git client such as the BASH shell or GitHub Desktop on your local machine.